Images open in a lightbox when clicked, and are linked in a gallery

 The Times Tuesday August 18, 1868

-If the Favourite terminus was three minutes away, it was surely at Archway: although in living memory there was a Favourite pub on the other side of Elthorne Park, at the Junction of Hornsey Rise and Beaumont Rise.
+If the Favourite terminus was three minutes away, it it ought to have been at Archway: but in living memory there was a Favourite pub on the other side of Elthorne Park, at the Junction of Hornsey Rise and Beaumont Rise.